flutter/website/src/desktop.md

 toc: true
 ---

-With desktop support,
-you can compile Flutter source code to a native macOS Desktop app.
+Desktop support allows you to compile Flutter source code to a native macOS Desktop app.
 Flutter's desktop support also extends to plugins&mdash;you can install existing plugins that support the macOS platform,